 Note: An interesting fact about DIY pool heater projects!
 Experiments have proved homemade solar pool heater projects deliver between 77 and 80% efficiency figures.
 That is what you can expect from a commercial pool heater, so you won’t be sacrificing performance by rolling your own solar pool heater.

-A Coiled Tube DIY Solar Pool Heater in Detail
+How to Make DIY Solar Pool Heater in 7 Steps

 We’ll now take a detailed look at how to construct and install a coiled tube solar pool heater.
 Although the process is fairly simple, some woodworking skills are required.
 We’ll assume that you have those skills and at least basic woodworking power and hand tools.